14 Best Places to Visit in Asia

 Accommodation: Where to Stay in Hong Kong: Best Areas & Hotels

-Siem Reap is better known as being the gateway to the Angkor region and the magnificent temples left behind by the Khmer civilization.
-The largest religious monument in the world, Angkor Wat was built in the early 12th century and it stretches over an area of over 160 hectares.
+The resort town of Siem Reap is better known as being the gateway to the Angkor region and the magnificent temples left behind by the Khmer civilization.
+The largest religious monument in the world, Angkor Wat was built in the early 12th century and stretches over an area of over 160 hectares.

 Siem Reap itself is an exciting mix of Chinese and French colonial architecture-a place where traditional Apsara dance performance spaces mix in with French bakeries, galleries, and rice paddies.